 Granted, the declining economic picture in Greece certainly helps the anti-austerity, pro-growth, radical opposition party.
 Unemployment is now at 21.9 percent.
 The economy shrank yet again in the first quarter as a result of spending cuts and taxes.
 GDP is now declining at a 6.5 percent annual rate.
 But miracles do happen and the moderates could prevail in next Sunday’s elections, despite the dreadful state of the country’s economy.
 But the ECB is certainly going to refrain from doing anything that might influence that election -- including any stimulus initiatives.

 Here in America, the buzz was that Chairman Ben Bernanke was going to announce another stimulus package or extend the Fedís present stimulus "Operation Twist", (which ends at the end of this month).
 Once again I thought this kind of speculation was coming out of left field.
-In his testimony on Capitol Hill on Thursday, Bernanke delivered a carefully balanced view of the economy without any new stimulus announcements.
-Instead, he reiterated (as he has done in every Fed statement) that the central bank stands ready to intervene if necessary.

 What both Bernanke and Draghi did say was there is a strong and immediate need for politicians on both continents to step up to the plate and deliver on their policy responsibilities.
 Reading between the lines, we should understand that central bank intervention (without fiscal action) becomes less and less effective.
 Bernanke said as much to his audience in the Q&A section of his appearance before the Joint Economic Committee of Congress.